desihub/tutorials/DataQA/README.md

 30 minutes Julien had debugged the root cause and fixed it with [desispec PR #1452](https://github.com/desihub/desispec/pull/1452).

-It's still unclear what the feature is for that tile that causes this bug to be triggered here and not elsewhere.

 ## Before / After

 With the sky model fix from Julien in [PR #1452](https://github.com/desihub/desispec/pull/1452),